 Restoration of the Shipping Sheds and Wharves to create a south Jersey destination as well as an official homeport for the A.J.
 MEERWALD took many years.
 In 2011, the staff moved into the restored building and it was officially opened to the public on September 30.
 The first exhibit in the new Delaware Bay Museum & Folklife Center, called “The Abundant Oyster?” opened in November.
 The Oyster Cracker Café started serving in January 2012, and had its official ribbon-cutting on June 28th.

-After Superstorm Sandy there has been a need for Bayshore-wide recovery and resiliency efforts for which BCB has been serving a leadership role – hosting the Cumberland County Long Term Recovery Group and championing the development and implementation of the Cumberland County Delaware Bayshore Recovery Plan.
+After Superstorm Sandy there BCB hosted the Cumberland County Long Term Recovery Group and continues to provide input on the development and implementation of the Cumberland County Delaware Bayshore Recovery Plan.

-Now BCB proudly operates the MEERWALD throughout the state while it manages the Bayshore Center – a Bayshore gathering place that highlights locally sourced seafood and produce, provides a window into the working waterfront and captures the traditional character of the bayshore.
+Now BCB proudly operates the MEERWALD throughout the state while it manages the Bayshore Center - a gathering place that highlights locally sourced seafood and produce, provides a window into the working waterfront and captures the traditional character of New Jersey's Maritime Heritage.